 Our five regional District Senior Centers and nine Enhancing Equity - culturally specific community partners - require additional support to better address the needs of older adults who face linguistic and cultural barriers and may not know or trust our ADRC and I&A services as they are currently delivered.
 One clear gap is the lack of funding currently allocated for I&A services to our Enhancing Equity partners who are an invaluable resource for reaching our increasingly diverse population.
-In 2016, we will modify our Quality Assurance process to measure consumer satisfaction specific to District Senior Centers and agencies that serve racial, ethnic, and sexual minority elders.
+In 2016, we modified our Quality Assurance process to measure consumer satisfaction specific to District Senior Centers and agencies that serve racial, ethnic, and sexual minority elders.

 Multnomah County ADRC works strategically with the Metro ADRC advisory council, the AAA Network and the State Unit on Aging to address the larger issue of sustainable funding for these critical services.
 We are exploring the provision of services to CCOs and hospitals, fee for service private case management, offering our services through Employee Assistance Programs and developing a proposal for Medicaid match for non-Medicaid functions of the ADRC.
 By working together, we also hope to increase access to the ADRC for all consumers by making technology improvements especially around multiple languages and for consumers experiencing visual loss and other disabilities.
 We continue to monitor trends for most requested needs unmet needs and share these reports with stakeholders to inform our work plans and strategies.